rwieruch/blog_robinwieruch_content/getting-started-github-graphql-api.md

   * What is a GitHub organization and GitHub user?
   * What are repositories, issues and pull requests?
   * What are GitHub repository stars and GitHub repository watchers?
-* Create or fork enough epositories to use the pagination feature.
+* Create or fork enough repositories to use the pagination feature.
 * Create pull requests and issues in a few of your GitHub repositories.

 {{% chapter_header "Read/Write Data with GitHub's Personal Access Token" "github-personal-access-token" %}}

 To use GitHub's GraphQL API, you need to generate a personal access token on their website.
-The access token autorizes users to interact with data, to read and write it under your username. {{% a_blank "Follow their step by step instructions" "https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line" %}} to obtain the personal access token, and be sure to check the necessary scopes (permissions) for it, as you will need them to implement a well-rounded GitHub client later.
+The access token authorizes users to interact with data, to read and write it under your username. {{% a_blank "Follow their step by step instructions" "https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line" %}} to obtain the personal access token, and be sure to check the necessary scopes (permissions) for it, as you will need them to implement a well-rounded GitHub client later.

 {{% pin_it_image "react graphql github" "img/posts/getting-started-github-graphql-api/github-personal-access-token.jpg" "is-src-set" %}}